 Erosion caused by Hurricane Sandy impacted Egg Harbor Township, NJ.
-Storm surge and coastal wave action overwashed over 3,000 linear feet of protective dunes on an engineered beach that were partially protected by gabion rock mattresses and sand fencing.
+Storm surge and coastal wave action overwashed 3000+ linear feet of protective dunes that were partially protected by gabion rock mattresses and sand fencing.

-A PA mitigation proposal was approved to expand and add additional rock-filled gabion mattresses and rebuild the dune with vegetation to protect rebuilt dunes from future, similar damages.
+A Public Assistance hazard mitigation proposal was approved to expand and add additional rock-filled gabion mattresses and vegetated dunes to protect rebuilt dunes from future, similar damages.

-PA funding (including mitigation) is only available for beaches when:
+PA Funding (including mitigation) is only available for beaches when:

-- 1. The beach is not a federally constructed shoreline under the specific authority of U.S. Army Corps of Engineers. - 2.
-The beach was constructed by the placement of imported sand-of proper grain size-and designed to a dune profile with a specific elevation, width, and slope. - 3.
-The Applicant has established and adhered to a maintenance program involving periodic re-nourishment with imported sand to preserve the original design.
+- 1. The beach is not a federally constructed shoreline under the specific authority of US Army Corps of Engineers. - 2.
+The beach was constructed by the placement of imported sand-of proper grain size-to a designed elevation, width, and slope. - 3.
+The Applicant has established and adhered to a maintenance program involving periodic renourishment with imported sand to preserve the original design.